Lme20/GDT-notes/COURSES/DIT224/course.md

 - OpenGL compares the reference value to the actual depths at the nearest samples, then interpolates the comparison results to create soft shadows

 **TASK 10: GUI**

+## TUTORIAL 7:  HEIGHTFIELD

+NOTES:

+- vertex attributes (texture coordinates, normals) computer in the fragment shader.
+This when zooming out, causes the appearence of the textures despute being in wireframe mode, especially due to the density of lines from the vertices.
+- Initial mesh displacemnt is set to y = 0.
+It is only modified in the vertex shader with height.
+- Heightfield shaders: heightfield.vert, shading.frag (shared with other objects),
+- u,v: texture coordinates, they map 2d texture to 3d mesh
+- 0,1: range of u,v coordinates (0 = left or bottom, 1= right or top)
+- tessalation: density of the mesh (higher tessaltion = smoother terrain, more vertices)
+- we generate the heightfield through an indexed array of triangles
+- Heightfield: no matrix but a mesh (grid of vertices)
+- terrainModelViewProjectionMatrix: combines view, model and projection transformations to position the terrain in the world and project it into the screen
+- terrainModelMatrix: we scale the terrain in x,y,z directions
+- normalMatrix: used to transform lightning calculations
+- we perform transform in several areas: vertex positions are transformed in heightfield.vert, normal transforms, position transforms for lighting using modelViewMatrix.
+Tree Position Transformations also through the default shader.
+Indirect map transformation for indirect illumination.

+### Mesh

+**steps (Mesh):**

+1. HeightField::generateMesh(int tesselation) inside heightfield.cpp creates a flat grid mesh with positions [-1, +1] for x and z, while y is initialized to 0

+- texture coordinates are in $[0, 1]^2$
+- normalized in a range of [-1, +1]

+2. Traingle generation: we use an indexed array

+3. Mesh is scaled in the vertex shader by using modelViewProjectionMatrix.

+the height scale is set at 10.0f in the y-coordinate of world space, it should match the shader's heightscale uniform

+the mesh scaling is done in the heightfield vertex shader.

+### Vertex shader

+**steps (Vertex shader):**

+the size of the heightfield is defined by:

+- texture resolution
+- mesh tesselation
+- world space scaling

+1. added heightfield sampling of vertex positions displayed along y-axis based on the height sampled from heightMap texture and scaling by heightScale

+- the texture coordinates define the sampling point of the heightfield

+2. We compute normals procedurally by sampling the heightfield in diretions u and v
+3. We calculate tangent vectors from the obtained heights and we then derivde the normal via cross product
+4. We then use the resulting normal to transform it into view space for shading

+### Shading

+1. diffuse texture: we use the diffuseMap in the fragment shader for the base color
+2. Lighting: We make use of the shading.frag for consistent lighting
+3. Normals: the world-space normals are computed from the heightfield and transformed into view space for shading

+### Adding a tree

+adding a tree object to the scene:

+* we sample the Heightfield texture and store only the matching positions based on the height range.
+* the positions are mapped based on the terrain's scaling properties

+- We store a list of tree positions
+- we generate tree positions based on valid height ranges sampled from the heightfield texture.
+  - These positions are determined using normalized texture coordinates (`u, v`) that are mapped to world-space coordinates, ensuring alignment with the heightfield's scale in the x, y, and z directions.
+The tree placement respects a specified height range (`minHeight` and `maxHeight`) on the y-axis.
+- we count the number of trees to force a limit
+- the generation of trees has grid-based sampling and randomness

+1. **in main.cpp, implement generateTreePositions() to iterate over a grid to sample tree positions:**
+   1. Grid-resolution: we divide the grid into 50x50 cells.
+Each cell is sampled.
+   2. Randomness: we add randomness where offsets are applied within each cell grid
+   3. We filter positions by height range so that the trees are placed in specific ranges
+   4. transform to world coordinates: the u,v coordinates and height are transformed into world-space coordinates
+2. **Height sampling (heightfield.cpp): we first clamp texture coordinates**
+   1. we ensure that u,v are within [0,1] coordinates
+   2. we fetch height data from the height map texture in x,y pixel indices
+   3. we scale heigh using heightScale to match the hieghtfield's scaling.
+3. **Render trees:**
+   1. we iterate through positions in the list treePositions
+   2. for each position, we construct a model matrix with scaling 0.2f and render the model
+   3. We apply the computer matrix to the shader

+1. modify initialize() by first declaring the tree object, store its positions, loading the tree model and generating it.
+2. we modify the HeightField class to add a method that computes the tree positions based on the heightmap.
+Trees will only appear where the height of the terrain is within a specified range

+-- modify heightfield.h by adding a declaration to retrieve height values at a given ppint u,v on the heightfield -- modifiy heightfield.cpp by adding a method to sample the terrain height at u,v coordinates -- in initialize(), add a function to randomly scatter trees only at the specific height ranges

+3. generate trees by iterating over stored positions and render the trees, this is done in display().

+-- first, create a function for the rendering logic for the trees -- use the function in display to render the trees

+for the tree object, we are just using the default shaders.

+Wireframe:

+- it is enabled in a way that only applies to the generated mesh
+- it was originally applied globally, whuch made the full screen quad also visible
+- mipmap levels and texture filtering cause the textures to appear when zooming out of the enabled wireframe

 ## Formulas